BeatsuDev/camera-energy-processing/PROMPT_HISTORY.md

 Use typescript, Nuxt UI library, tailwindcss 4 (ALWAYS look up documentation for tailwindcss, because they recently changed a lot), and vueuse.
 For now the goal is just to ensure you can run these tools and that they all work.
 You MUST use online documentation extensively to ensure compatibility with latest versions.

+## Prompt 3 - Agent mode (gpt-5-high-fast)

+Keep going to ensure all the tools are set up correctly and work.
+Be very careful and always check for more information using different tools before making assumptions like environment variables or how the environment looks like.
+Remember to follow all the rules, and use online documentation extensively.